amcalhoun84/VinlySQL/README.md

 To DO:

-Consolidate data, maybe rewrite the database to be more general for demonstration purposes
+Consolidate data, maybe rewrite the database to be more general for demonstration purposes Gather explicit data and expand data tables: (Separate DB is already created with schema, original demo schema was for PoC)
-* Beer
+* Beer -
-  - Beer_Id
-  - Type
-  - Description
-  - 'Popular' Examples

- * Wine
+* Wine - Vintage, Winery, 'Name' if applicable
-  - Wine_Id
-  - Type
-  - Description
-  - Popular Examples

- * Pairing (Beer / Wine)
-  - Pairing_ID
-  - Beer / Wine_ID
-  - Food_ID

- * User -- is fine
+* Food - create dishes, built around food types -- add food types based on primary flavor profile

+Wine / Beer Matching DBs
+* Two options
+  - match foods by flavor profiles
+  - match foods by type as now, add 'notes', such as 'spicy', 'sweet', 'savory', etc.

  * User Favorites
   - Favorite_ID
   - User_ID -- connects to user
-  - User_Favorite_Wine -- connects to wine
+  - User_Favorite_Wine -- connects to wine - by varietal?
+Possibly easier than IDs.
-  - User_Favorite_Beer -- connects to beer
+  - User_Favorite_Beer -- connects to beer - by type?
+Possibly easier than IDs

-  Work up authentication, correct hashing?
+  Matching by type would allow easier matching to types for recommendations.

-  Create REACT FE, Android FE, have Cuedadr help with iOS.
+  Create Android App, have Cuedadr help with iOS.
+  Update REACT FE to be compatibile with phones and mobile devices.
+  Write documentation for API.